FriendsOfCake/cakephp-upload/README.markdown

 ## Dynamically Changing the Upload Path

 You can change the upload path dynamically in controller by simply attaching the upload behavior and passing path in the upload settings.
-Use these lines just before saving the data.
+For example, if you are saving users profile pic, you can change the upload path using following piece of code.

 ```
 $this->User->Behaviors->attach('Upload');